Compare plans today.

 It’s important to note that the birthday rule only applies to current Medigap plan members who are looking to switch to a different plan.
 It does not apply to those not already enrolled in Medigap who are wanting to join a plan.

-As of October 2023, there are nine states that have adopted a Medicare Birthday rule.
+As of May 2025, there are 12 states that have adopted a Medicare Birthday rule.
 The eligibility requirements and other terms of each state Medicare Birthday Rule can vary.
 Different state birthday rules can vary based on the length of the enrollment period, the plans you may be allowed to enroll in and more.

 Which States Have the Medicare Birthday Rule?

-The nine states with a Medicare birthday rule include:
+The 12 states with a Medicare birthday rule include:

 • California